opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Click and drag the separator collapsed to the window border toward the window center to display again the preview area.

-    .. note:: The A/R of the preview area depends on the A/R of the current camera
+    .. note:: The A/R of the preview area depends on the A/R of the current camera.

 .. tip:: **To change the background color of the preview area:**